influxdata/iot-api-python/README.md

 ## Create IoT Virtual Device
 You will now create a virtual IoT device.
-This device will generate weather data that you will store in InfluxDB.
+This device generates weather data that you will store in InfluxDB.
-Create a new directory called `api` under the top level and create a new file called `sensor.py` within the new directory.
+In your top level directory, create a new directory called `api` and create a new file called `sensor.py` within the new directory.

 [//]: # Probably preferable to link the file rather than have the whole file written up()
 ```python